steveliles/opencv-android/README.md

-# opencv-android-3.0.0
+# opencv-android

 OpenCV4Android, packaged as a .aar for direct use without depending on the stupid OpenCV Manager app.

-### Building an .aar of OpenCV-3.x for yourself
+### Building an .aar of OpenCV-3.x.y for yourself

-Building OpenCV-3.0.0 for Android is actually quite simple, its just not obvious where to get the pieces and the OpenCV docs hard-sell the "OpenCV Manager" in favour of the better and easier direct integration approach.
+Building OpenCV-3.x.y for Android is actually quite simple, its just not obvious where to get the pieces and the OpenCV docs hard-sell the "OpenCV Manager" in favour of the better and easier direct integration approach.

 Here's the steps I used to create my .aar: